livestyle/client/README.md

 Client provides the following API:

 * `connect(config, callback)` – creates connection to LiveStyle server.
 If server is not available yet, tries to reconnect after some timeout.
-If client was already connected, the `connect()` method will drop conection and reconnect again.
+If client was already connected, the `connect()` method will re-use existing connection.
 If `callback` is provided, invokes it with single argument indicating successfull connection (`true`/`false`).
 Optional `config` object may be passed with the following options:
     * `host` – server host, default is `ws://127.0.0.1`
     * `port` — server port, default is `54000`
     * `timeout` — reconnect retry timeout (in milliseconds) if server is not available.
 Set `0` to disable automatic reconnect.
 Default is `2000`.